-From offering affordable 2-day shipping, to creating a memorable unboxing experience, ShipBob offers a wide range of retail fulfillment services, including the technology, fulfillment network, data and analytics, and partners needed to scale efficiently.
+From offering affordable 2-day shipping to creating an unforgettable unboxing experience, ShipBob offers a wide range of fulfillment services, as well as the technology, fulfillment network, analytics, and integrations needed to scale efficiently.

 Here’s what several of our health, beauty, and wellness customers have to say about partnering with ShipBob:

-Touchland: A stylish and natural hand sanitizer
+Touchland: a stylish and natural hand sanitizer

 Touchland is a fast-growing brand that has successfully upgraded the hand sanitizing experience to a whole new level.
 Touchland launched in 2018 and grew quickly after a successful Kickstarter campaign, and then grew even faster after the COVID-19 pandemic hit.